maehr/awesome-digital-history/README.md

 - [Digitarium](https://digitarium-app.acdh-dev.oeaw.ac.at/) - Digital edition of the historical Wiener Zeitung.
 - [Österreichische Mediathek](https://www.mediathek.at/) - The Austrian archive for sound recordings and videos from cultural and contemporary history.
 - [Wien Geschichte Wiki](https://www.geschichtewiki.wien.gv.at/Wien_Geschichte_Wiki) - It is based on the Historical Dictionary Vienna by Felix Czeike, currently there are 50,156 contributions and 12,510 images.

+### Brazil

+- [Hemeroteca Digital Brasileira](https://bndigital.bn.gov.br/hemeroteca-digital/) - The Fundação Biblioteca Nacional offers its users the HEMEROTECA DIGITAL BRASILEIRA, a portal of national periodicals that provides wide consultation, through the internet, of its collection of periodicals – newspapers, magazines, yearbooks, bulletins, etc. – and serial publications.
+- [História da Ditadura](https://www.historiadaditadura.com.br/documentosdadiradura) - História da Ditadura will share historical documents selected by the site's columnists with brief analytical comments.
+The objective is to expand access to historical knowledge, document collections and historiographical production.

 ### Europe